dm36/Willbot/README.md

 # Willbot
-Playing around/writing plugins for Wilbot: http://skoczen.github.io/will/
+Playing around with/writing plugins for Wilbot: http://skoczen.github.io/will/